- Beauty Glossary

 Are there any negative side effects of using gluten free beauty products?

 There are no drawbacks to switching to gluten free makeup and skin care.
 In fact, chemical free alternatives are always a good shout if you're wanting to reduce the amount of toxins you use on your skin.
 The results are fewer skin conditions and reactions.

-What will happen if I’m intolerant and use products with gluten in them?
+What will happen if I’m intolerant and use beauty products with gluten in them?

 The sensitivity of your intolerance will affect your reaction.
 Some might develop a rash or hive-like bumps, but as gluten can't soak into your skin, it's unlikely that you'll experience the same reactions as if you'd eaten glutenous food.
 If you do react, please seek medical help.

-Why is it important for me to avoid cosmetics with gluten?
+Why is it important for me to avoid cosmetics that aren't gluten free?